farhan85/Misc/python/iotsitewise/factory_demo/README.md

 > echo $AWS_ACCESS_KEY_ID
 > echo $AWS_DEFAULT_REGION

-# Create the CloudFormation stack with the Lambda functions for generating test data
+# Create the CloudFormation stack with the Lambda functions used in this set up
 > ./meas-gen-stack --create

-# Create the SiteWise resources (use -h to view all configurable options)
+# Create the SiteWise resources (models and assets).
+Use -h to view all configurable options
 > ./create-sitewise-resources
 ```